potdarsourabh100/Pomodoro-Timer/docs/requirment document.md

 - Device should:
   - Be compact and handheld (approx. 100mm x 60mm x 30mm)
   - Use minimal buttons for ease of use
-  - Have accessible USB port and clear visibility of the display
+  - Have an accessible USB port and clear visibility of the display
 ## 5. Non-Functional Requirements
 ### 5.1 Performance
 - Timer precision: ±1 second over 25 minutes
 - Debouncing: Software-based for all buttons
 - Startup Time: <2 seconds
-- Buzzer should not exceed 80 dB SPL at 10cm
+- The buzzer should not exceed 80 dB SPL at 10cm
 ### 5.2 Power Efficiency
 - Sleep mode when idle
 - Wake up on button press